Interstellar-Network/Interstellar-Book/src/TTVP_client.md

 This is the layer in charge of writting the results of display circuits evaluation directly to the framebuffer through GPU shaders
 [wallet-app/shared/rust/renderer](https://github.com/Interstellar-Network/wallet-app/tree/master/shared/rust/renderer)

-One of the most critical part of the renderer, responsible to create surface view in which renderer will display the texture resulting of circuits evalation
+One of the most critical part of the renderer, responsible to create surface view in which renderer will display the texture resulting of circuits evaluation/execution
 ```rust
 use android_logger::Config;
 use bevy::prelude::Color;